 The national park was created in 1971 with the aim of protecting the delicate forest environment, with some trees that are as sold as 600 years!

-Inside the park you will find wooden trails which make exploring really easy.
-There also are several hiking trails – but make sure to set nice and early if you want to go on a hike.
+Inside the park, you will find wooden trails that make exploring really easy.
+There are also several hiking trails—but make sure to set out nice and early if you want to go on a hike.

-You can easily get tho the national park from Bariloche – just take the morning bus to Villa la Angostura, and from there either walk or bike the 3 km (1.8 miles) to the entrance of the park, or take the bus.
+You can easily access the national park from Bariloche—just take the morning bus to Villa la Angostura.
+From there, either walk or bike the 3 km (1.8 miles) to the park’s entrance or take the bus.
 Another great option is to join a boat tour departing from either Bariloche or Villa la Angostura.

-Guided tour to Los Arrayanes National Park usually include a walk through the forest and a boat tour on the lake.
-You can book yours here or here.
+A guided tour to Los Arrayanes National Park usually includes a walk through the forest and a boat tour on the lake.
+I recommend this Bariloche: Boat Trip to Victoria Island and Arrayanes Forest.
+You’ll have three hours to explore Victoria Island and two hours for Arrayanes Forest.

 Nahuel Huapi National Park

-Other than hiking (Monte Tronador is a great hike, but remember you must register yourself for that at the park office between 10:30 am and 2:00 pm), the park is perfect for swimming in the lakes in the summer months; whereas in the winter the local sport is skiing.
+Other than hiking (Monte Tronador is a great hike, but remember you must register yourself for that at the park office before), the park is perfect for swimming in the lakes in the summer months, whereas in the winter, the local sport is skiing.

 Lanin National Park